Towerism/dotfiles/README.md

 of the Language Server Protocol.
 Combine this with the [vim-polyglot](https://www.github.com/sheerun/vim-polyglot), and you have a modern text editor with an authentic vim-feel that is unparalleled by any other text editor.

+NOTE: oni is very unstable.
+I think it's a very good text editor, however I find a well configured (neo)vim setup preferrable for its stability and consistency.
+I will still be maintaining the oni module, just know that I primarily use neovim by itself.

+**Plugin manager**: vim-plug

 ## i3
 This is a modified version of the default config.
 Window navigation was modified